ABX Air

-ABX Air, Inc., formerly Airborne Express, is a cargo airline headquartered at Wilmington Air Park near the City of Wilmington, Ohio, USA.
+ABX Air, Inc., formerly Airborne Express, is a cargo airline headquartered at Wilmington Air Park near the City of Wilmington, Ohio, US.
 ABX Air operates scheduled, ad hoc charter and ACMI (Aircraft, Crew, Maintenance and Insurance) freight services.
 It also provides flight support services and training.
 ABX Air is owned by Air Transport Services Group.

 ABX Air's main customer is DHL, and the majority of the freight it carries is for that company.
 Many of ABX Air's aircraft are painted with DHL's yellow and red livery.

 ABX also operated cargo flights on behalf of Air Jamaica between Miami and the two Jamaican cities of Montego Bay (Donald Sangster International Airport) and Kingston (Norman Manley International Airport).
 One of their Boeing 767-200s routinely handled the flights, replacing the Douglas DC-8 types that flew previously.
 The aircraft flew with an Air Jamaica callsign of "Jamaica".